Parent Teacher Conference Scheduling Success

 - Keep It Short.
 Try not to overwhelm your student with action items resulting from the conference.
 Simply touch base, give a broad overview of what was covered during the conference, and list one or two things that you can work on together.

 - Keep It Reassuring.
 Students really want you to like their families, and they really want their families to like you.
 Everything will go smoother if the adults in a kid’s life are working collaboratively and getting along.
+Reassure your students that this is a collective team effort with the goal being success.

 - Keep it Positive.
 Express your confidence in the student, and your belief that she can reach her potential in class.